 g) Start a new project.

 I’m by no means an expert mixing engineer, so just keep that in mind, but for this stage, I actually don’t do a lot to it.
+In his book on Amazon, Bobby Owsinski and some of the engineers explain that there doesn’t always need to be a lot done to a mix.

 I usually add a Channel EQ, a compressor or Multipressor, and then maybe a Limiter as well just in case.